Having Hernia Surgery: Traditional Repair

 The day of surgery

-Arrive at the hospital or surgical center at your scheduled time.
-You’ll be asked to change into a patient gown.
-You’ll then be given an IV to provide fluids and medicine.
+Be at the hospital or surgical center at your scheduled time.
+You’ll be asked to change into a gown.
+You’ll then be given an IV to give fluids and medicine.
 Shortly before surgery, an anesthesiologist will talk with you.
-He or she will explain the types of anesthesia used to prevent pain during surgery.
-You will have one or more of the following:
+He or she will tell you about the types of anesthesia used to prevent pain during surgery.
+You will have one or more of these:

 Monitored sedation to make you relaxed and sleepy